 Winchester Fire & Rescue Services

-The Winchester Fire and Rescue Department (WFRD) will host a public input session on Tuesday, January 21 at 6:00 pm in the Lord Fairfax Room at Jim Barnett Park (1001 E. Cork Street, Winchester, VA 22601).
+The Winchester Fire and Rescue Department (WFRD) will host a public input session on Tuesday, February 11 at 6:00 pm in the Social Hall at Jim Barnett Park (1001 E. Cork Street, Winchester, VA 22601).
 The session is open to residents of the City of Winchester and will be moderated by Emergency Services Consulting International (ESCI), the consulting arm of the International Association of Fire Chiefs, as part of its study to form a long-range master plan for the WFRD.

 During the study, ESCI will evaluate the system of services provided to the City of Winchester by the combination system comprised of WFRD career personnel and volunteers in the City’s four volunteer companies.
 The study will focus on multiple aspects of the combination system including its organization, management, capital assets and improvement programs, staffing and personnel management, service delivery and performance, support programs, and more.

 During the public input session, attendees will have the opportunity to discuss the aforementioned topics and provide feedback to ESCI.
-An online survey will be available on the City’s Open Town Hall platform in the coming weeks.
-When available, residents will be provided with the link on the Winchester Fire and Rescue web page and associated social media sites.
+An online survey will be available on the City’s Open Town Hall platform on February 11, 2020.

 Innovative Idea Portal